Dehghanni/Teofl/writing.md

 **-Supporting each other**

 * **Supporting each other.** Supporting each other will make both friends successful, and they will enjoy their friendship.
-One can count on their supportive friend whenever they run into difficulties. -\&gt; supportive friends subordinate their interests to those of their friends and help them to climb the ladder of success -\&gt; reciprocally their friend will keep their hand and help them be successful, which would be like snowball effect.
+One can count on their supportive friend whenever they run into difficulties. -> supportive friends subordinate their interests to those of their friends and help them to climb the ladder of success -> reciprocally their friend will keep their hand and help them be successful, which would be like snowball effect.
 Eventually they would be more successful and enjoy their relationship.
 * Supportive friends will never be green with envy, and they never cause conflicts.
 They are happy to help.
 Supportive friends are not jealous, so they will never lead their friends astray.
 They will never misguide their friends with wrong information.
 Therefore, there would not be any conflict among them; on the contrary this will cement the bond between them.
 For example: studying with your friend at school.
   * \*\*Which one do you think is important to long-lasting friendship?